KenethGarcia/ClassiPyGRB/JOSS_Docs/paper.md

 - There is the possibility of working only on the desired bands of Swift/BAT.
 - Specific events can be searched for and highlighted on the display.

+Moreover, any plot created with `ClassipyGRB` can be customized by the user.

 Note: Algorithms such as t-SNE visualization maps are very sensitive to any change in the perplexity and learning rate parameters.
 Therefore, as is the case when using any of these visualization techniques derived from machine learning, care must be taken in the correct interpretation of the data.